 Hewer: a woodcutter (hewed wood) or a mine worker (hewed the coal face).

 High Sheriff: the King’s judicial representative in a county.

 This dictionary is my own work, and copyright Jane Hewitt.
 I sometimes find unauthorised (i.e. stolen) copies of my website content appearing on other people's websites.
 If you should read a group of identical glossary definitions elsewhere on the web, consider whether such sites are reputable or not.

 Another book gracing my personal collection, this classic Robin Hood takes me back to childhood.
-My copy is a pleasure to read and fantastic artwork.

-From the official product decription: The story of Robin Hood, said Roger Lancelyn Green can never die, nor cease to fire the imagination.
+From the product decription: The story of Robin Hood, said Roger Lancelyn Green can never die, nor cease to fire the imagination.
 Like the old fairy tales it must be told and told again, for it is touched with enchantment.
 Placing his hero's legendary history in the reign of Richard I of England.

 Roger Lancelyn Green has used as his sources the ballads, romances and plays, as well as the literary retellings of Noyes, Tennyson, Peacock and Scott.
 Walter Crane, one of the masters of children's book illustration, created the drawing for a retelling of the Robin Hood story by Henry Gilbert. published in 1912.

 The classic story of social justice and outrageous cunning.

 Robin Hood, champion of the poor and oppressed, stands against the cruel power of Prince John and the brutal Sheriff of Nottingham.
 Taking refuge in the vast Sherwood Forest with his band of men, he remains determined to outwit his enemies.

 With an introduction by bestselling author John Boyne, and including child-friendly endnotes.